-In January 1975, Mr. Palmer became a Police officer for the City of Safford, and a year later was lured to Thatcher Police by Chief Jim Mullenaux.
-During this time he also attending EAC, later transferring to ASU - earning a Bachelor of Science Degree in Criminal Justice.
+In January 1975, Mr. Palmer became a Police officer for the City of Safford and a year later joined the Thatcher Police Dept. at the request of Chief Jim Mullenaux.
+During this time, between shifts, he attended EAC and later transferred to ASU, earning a Bachelor of Science Degree in Criminal Justice.
 After graduation he returned to police service in Graham County.
-Altogether, he was a police officer from Jan.
+Altogether, he served in law enforcement from Jan.
 1975 through May 1985.

-In 2001 Mr. Palmer entered law school in Michigan.
-Exemplifying his attitude of hard work and long hours, he completing the 3-year law school program in 20 months and returned to the Gila Valley where he clerked for Judge Holt in the Graham County Superior Court for 4 months with a Juris Doctorate degree.
-After passing the Arizona Bar and becoming a licensed attorney, Mr. Palmer defended indigent clients accused of crimes, and transitioned into private practice taking cases in Family Law, Property, Estate Planning, Business/Contracts, and acquired contracts with the cities of Clifton, Pima, Thatcher, Safford, and Willcox as their Criminal Prosecutor.
-As an attorney, Mr. Palmer is a member of, and in good standing with the Arizona State Bar and is licensed to practice law in the state of Arizona and before the Arizona Supreme Court.
+In 2001 Mr. Palmer entered law school in Michigan, completing the 3-year law program in 20 months.
+Thereafter he returned to the Gila Valley where he clerked for Judge Holt in Graham County Superior Court for 4 months.
+After passing the Arizona Bar and becoming a licensed attorney, Attorney Palmer defended indigent clients accused of crimes and transitioned into private practice taking cases in Family Law, Property, Estate Planning, Business, Contracts, and Injury.
+During this time, he acquired contracts with the cities of Clifton, Pima, Thatcher, Safford, and Willcox as their Criminal Prosecutor.
+He is a member of, and in good standing with the State Bar of Arizona and is licensed to practice law in the state of Arizona and before the Arizona Supreme Court.

-While serving as Justice of the Peace, Judge Palmer has served in additional service positions.
-In 2011 he was elected by other judges to serve on the Arizona Justice of the Peace Association’s Board of Directors and has been re-elected to that board each year since.
+In 2011 Judge Palmer was elected by other judges to serve on the Arizona Justice of the Peace Association’s Board of Directors.
+The purpose of the association is to raise the standards and skills of all judges.
+He has been re-elected to that board each year since.

 Also in 2011, he was elected to be Graham County’s representative to Arizona Association of Counties advisory board, which monitors legislation that may affect Graham County, its employees and/or citizens, and then re-elected to that position in 2013, stepping down at the end of that term.

-In 2014 he was appointed by the Chief Justice of the Arizona Supreme Court to serve on the Supreme Court’s Committee on “Domestic Violence & the Courts,” and then re-appointed to that committed again in 2017.
+In 2014 Judge Palmer was appointed by the Chief Justice of the Arizona Supreme Court to serve a three-year term on the Supreme Court’s, Committee on “Domestic Violence & the Courts,” and then re-appointed in 2017 to a second term, stepping down in 2020.